We take your privacy seriously

 If You Have Questions or Complaints

-If you believe your privacy rights have been violated, please speak to the Clinic Director.
+If you believe your privacy rights have been violated, please speak to the Clinic Manager.
 Phone: 651-645-0478

 You may also file a complaint with the Secretary of Health and Human Services, Hubert H. Humphrey Building, 200 Independence Ave SW, Washington, D.C., 20201.
 Phone: 1-877-696-6775